 $5 million has provided on-the-ground disaster services for this financial year.

-This enabled Red Cross emergency teams to help well over 27,500 Australians in the first three months of the year alone.
+This enabled Red Cross emergency teams to help an estimated 50,000 Australians during disasters in FY19/20.
 It included our work in evacuation and recovery centres, outreach services, deploying our volunteers and ensuring their training and wellbeing.

-$81 million is helping people with immediate needs.
+$175 million is helping people in financial hardship.

 Thousands of Australians have received grants so far.
 But not everyone who is entitled to a grant has come forward.
-We continue to encourage people to apply.
+We continue to encourage people to apply and have increased our community outreach.

 This amount includes: